Tristan1918/Restaurant-tips-analysis/README.md

 ```
 ![image](https://github.com/user-attachments/assets/357e43e5-a37f-43d9-8279-439f68b17e64)

+## General conclusion:
+Based on measures of central tendency comparison and distribution comparison, we do not have enough evidence to confirm that smokers tip more.

 # 👨👩 Do males give more tips?
 Let's figure out the difference between male and female in terms of their behavior and purchasing habits in public catering establishments.
 # Separate male and female